tarikmuminovic/workers-app/README.md

 - Mysql database with pma dockerized
 - Usage of Hibernate ORM and JPA repositories
-- exposed APIs by REST standard
+- Exposed APIs by REST standard
-- documented APIs with OpenApi spec
+- Documented APIs with OpenApi spec
 - Usage of design patterns
 - Unit tests
 - More...